 Studies show that pleural fluid buildup treated with a mechanical pleurodesis may be less likely to recur when compared to pleural effusion treated with other treatment modalities.
 A 2015 study analyzing pleural effusion in patients with breast cancer found those treated with mechanical pleurodesis had better symptom control than those treated with a chemical pleurodesis.
 Researchers also found mechanical pleurodesis to be a safer procedure to complete than chemical pleurodesis.

-A rapid pleurodesis is a combination of chemical pleurodesis techniques and the use of a catheter.
-Using a tunneled pleural catheter (TPC) allows for a shorter hospital stay compared to the other pleurodesis options.
+A rapid pleurodesis is a combination of chemical pleurodesis techniques and the use of a catheter instead of a larger chest tube.
+Using a tunneled pleural catheter (TPC, most commonly a PleurX catheter) allows for a shorter hospital stay compared to the other pleurodesis options.
 Typically, patients are only hospitalized for two days following the rapid pleurodesis procedure.
 Patients who undergo the other pleurodesis types may stay in the hospital for up to 10 days following their procedure.

 One retrospective study from 2016 found 29 patients with pleural effusions treated with rapid pleurodesis experienced reduced dyspnea (breathing difficulties) and improved quality of life following the procedure.
 While uncommon, the study did have one participant incur a lung injury due to the talc particles used during the procedure.
 This injury emphasizes the need for patients to understand the potential risks of a procedure, regardless of how common and typically safe a treatment is considered.
 Additionally, the study found patients recently treated with chemotherapy required a catheter for longer than patients who hadn’t undergone the treatment type.
 Patients who’ve been treated with chemotherapy in the past should discuss the potential impact of that treatment on their recovery from a rapid pleurodesis with a medical professional before treatment.